Creative communities funding

 Any individual or group and apply.
 Individuals must be a New Zealand citizen or a permanent resident.

 Types of projects or activities

 The types of projects or activities that could be funded are:

-♦ exhibitions, productions, concerts, festivals, workshops and presentations that offer opportunities for community involvement in the arts.
+♦ exhibitions, productions, concerts, festivals, workshops and presentations offering opportunities for community involvement in the arts

 ♦ youth arts events